 regular fees normally required for credit cards.

-Transfers are $25 each, though I do offer
+are $25 each, though I do offer multi-transfer

-shipping services are available at cost plus $5
+services are available at cost plus $5 but are

-additional fees to offset the cost of its
+additional fee of $18 to offset the cost of the

 All original sales and commercial transfers are